Religious views on smoking: Other churches

 The view of the body being the "temple of the Holy Spirit" is also common in Protestant circles, and is quoted as a basis against not only tobacco use, but recreational drugs, eating disorders, sexual immorality, and other vices which can be harmful to the body.
 The Bible reference is I Corinthians 6:7-20.

 Methodist churches recommend abstinence from the use of tobacco, reflecting their support of the temperance movement.

 Jehovah's Witnesses have not permitted any active members to smoke since 1973.

 The Seventh-day Adventist Church also recommends that its members abstain from tobacco use.
 It has called for governments to enact policies that include "a uniform ban on all tobacco advertising, stricter laws prohibiting smoking in non-residential public places, more aggressive and systematic public education, and substantially higher taxes on cigarettes."
-North American Adventist health study recruitments from 2001-2007 found that 98.9% of Adventists were non-smokers.
+North American Adventist health study recruitments from 2001 to 2007 found that 98.9% of Adventists were non-smokers.

-In the Church of Jesus Christ of Latter-day Saints, the use of tobacco is against the Word of Wisdom (the church's Health Code which is necessary for baptism and church participation, for example, entry into the church's temples, service in full-time missionary work, and attendance at church schools.
+In the Church of Jesus Christ of Latter-day Saints, the use of tobacco is against the Word of Wisdom, the church's health code adherence to which is necessary for baptism and full participation in all church activities such as entry into the church's temples, service in full-time missionary work, and attendance at church schools.
 However, violation of the Word of Wisdom is not normally grounds for withdrawal of membership or other disciplinary action.
+The Word of Wisdom quote regarding tobacco alludes to its historical use in medicine and states: